-Could a merchant cash advance or working capital loan be the answer for your cash flow problems, or a potential pitfall?
+Should you consider a merchant cash advance or working capital loan to alleviate your cash flow problems?
+Or would that make things worse?

 Editor's note: Looking for a small business loan?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.

 A merchant cash advance is a form of financing that isn't truly a loan.
 Instead, it is a financing option that provides immediate cash in exchange for a business's future credit card sales receipts.
 In essence, when a business accepts a merchant cash advance, it sells the revenue of its future credit card sales for immediate payment.

 Merchant cash advances are often used by seasonal businesses or those with cyclical sales to keep up cash flow during slow times of the year.
 Business owners can pay operating expenses and wages when sales are slow, then repay the merchant cash advance when their sales volume picks up and generate a profit.
 Since merchant cash advances are backed by projected sales, businesses with subpar credit scores also often rely on them for an injection of short-term working capital.

 Besides operating expenses and wages, businesses use merchant cash advances for financing equipment, running marketing campaigns, hiring new employees, expanding inventory, buying materials or acquiring property.

 How do merchant cash advances work?